IBM helps oil companies manage gusher of data

 "They’re about valves and transmitters, and if it creates a pile of data for somebody?
 They don’t think about that," IBM's Womack said.

-He said Royal Dutch Shell Plc hired his team to help manage the data deluge.
+He said Royal Dutch Shell Plc (RDSa.L) hired his team to help manage the data deluge.

 An equivalent expansion of processing power has been driven by "cluster computing," with multiple computers tied together to solve one huge problem.
 "As you get faster machines, you can beat out analytics that tell you you’ve got to change injection rates in this area or that area," Womack said.